Kelvinhaugh: SWG3 and other changes

-On the opposide side of the expressway (accessible via a pedestrian/cycle bridge), in 2017 the landmark pumphouse which once controlled entry to the Queen's Dock, then served as a visitor attraction for Glasgow's maritime heritage featuring the Glenlee (ship), was converted into a new Clydeside distillery.
-In 2011, the maritime heritage centre (and the Glenlee) had moved to the new Riverside Museum located on the site of the Inglis shipyard.
+On the opposite side of the expressway (accessible via a pedestrian/cycle bridge), in 2017 the landmark pumphouse which once controlled entry to the Queen's Dock, and then served as a visitor attraction for Glasgow's maritime heritage featuring the Glenlee (ship), was converted into a new Clydeside distillery.
+In 2011, the maritime heritage centre (and the Glenlee) had moved to the new Riverside Museum on the site of the Inglis shipyard.